Latest revision: Cabinet Order No. 127 of March 31, 2017

 (ii)the supplier or supplying country of the goods designated under paragraph (1) or (9) of Article 8 of the Act;

-(iii)the period designated pursuant to the provisions of paragraph (1) or (9) of Article 8 of the Act (if anti-dumping duty imposed pursuant to the provisions of paragraph (1) of that Article is to be abolished, the date of the abolition shall be included);
+(iii)the period designated pursuant to the provisions of paragraph (1) or (9) of Article 8 of the Act (if anti-dumping duty imposed pursuant to the provisions of paragraph (1) of that Article is abolished, the date of the abolition shall be included);

 (iv)the facts found through investigation and the conclusion derived therefrom (except when the period designated pursuant to the provisions of paragraph (1) of Article 8 of the Act has expired);